Research | Search for research projects | Classification system for causes of perinatal deaths

 Topic International Partnerships In Stillbirth Prevention

-Objective: To test the recently developed classification system for causes of stillbirths and neonatal deaths in data-rich settings (high-income and upper-middle income countries).
-This system combines key features of best performing HIC classification systems into a single system that reflects recent research:
+To test the recently developed classification system for causes of stillbirths and neonatal deaths in data-rich settings (high-income and upper-middle income countries).
+This system combines key features of best performing HIC (high income countries) classification systems into a single system that reflects recent research:

-• Ensuring alignment with the principles of the newly developed ICD-PM
+• Ensuring alignment with the principles of the newly developed International Classification of Diseases for Perinatal Mortality (ICD-PM).

 • Reflecting expert-consensus characteristics of an effective global system